 Common course numbering (CCN) makes it easier for students to transfer courses between community and technical colleges in Washington state.
 About a quarter of all community and technical college students graduate with from a two-year college with credits transferred in from another college.
 Common course numbering eases that process, because equivalent courses are labeled the same across all colleges.

 Academic Common Course Numbering

-The first phase CCN was implemented in 2006 and included mostly academic transfer, with a limited set of professional-technical courses.
+CCN was first implemented in 2006 and included mostly academic transfer, with a limited set of professional-technical courses.